By Holly Reisem Hanna

 - 16 Ways to Make Money from Home with Paid Surveys

-This job board caters to freelancers, so if you write, blog, do web design or Internet research, are a programmer, app developer or a marketer — make sure to check out Elance.
+This job board caters to freelancers, so if you write, blog, do web design or Internet research, are a programmer, app developer or a marketer — make sure to check out Upwork.
 Simply register for a free account, search thousands of freelance projects, and submit a proposal.
-Once you submit your proposal, Elance will add a small service charge of 8.75% to the quote, which the client is responsible for.
-The great thing about Elance’s platform is there’s no chasing down clients for payment — payment is guaranteed.
+Once you submit your proposal, Upwork will add a small service charge of 8.75% to the quote, which the client is responsible for.

-Founded by well known work at home advocate, Lesley Spencer Pyle, Hire My Mom is a professional job board for moms.
+Founded by well-known work at home advocate, Lesley Spencer Pyle, Hire My Mom is a professional job board for moms.
 Membership is just .33 cents a day or $29.95 per quarter.
-Job seekers must have a minimum of 1-2 years of experience in their area of expertise, as well as a high level of honesty, professionalism and integrity.
-Because Hire My Mom ensures the quality of each of applicant, they are able to attract top notch employers who allow telecommuting arrangements.
+Job seekers must have a minimum of 1-2 years of experience in their area of expertise, as well as a high level of honesty, professionalism, and integrity.
+Because Hire My Mom ensures the quality of each of applicant, they can attract top-notch employers who allow telecommuting arrangements.
 Make sure to check out all of their testimonials from moms who have easily found work at home jobs from Hire My Mom.

 Is a professional staffing company, that matches experienced professionals looking for flexible careers to top companies looking for professional talent.
 Simply register, search flexible job postings and apply – yes, it’s that easy!